10 tips on how to find buyers on the European fresh fruit and vegetables market

 - New Spitalfields Market or New Covent Garden Market (the United Kingdom): 2 wholesale markets for fresh products in London.

-- Come early when you visit wholesale markets in the near future, as they start extremely early in the morning and usually close before midday.
+- Arrive early when you visit wholesale markets.
+They start very early in the morning and usually close before midday.

 - Freshplaza: Freshplaza.com (English) and Freshplaza.es (Spanish) are news sites for fresh produce with daily updates.
 They also publish stories, updates and innovations of specific companies.